jsafrane/scratch/csi-inline-volumes.md

 * Define API and high level design for in-line CSI volumes in Pod

 ## Motivation
 Currently, CSI can be used only though PersistentVolume object.
 All other persistent volume sources support in-line volumes in Pods, CSI should be no exception.
-There are two main drivers:
+There are three main drivers:
 * We want to move away from in-tree volume plugins to CSI, as designed in a separate proposal https://github.com/kubernetes/community/pull/2199/.
 In-line volumes should use CSI too.
 * CSI drivers can be used to provide Secrets-like volumes to pods, e.g. providing secrets from a remote vault.
 We don't want to force users to create PVs for each secret, we should allow to use them in-line in pods as regular Secrets or Secrets-like Flex volumes.
 * Get the same features as Flex and deprecate Flex.
 I.e. replace it with some CSI-Flex bridge, which is out of scope of this proposal.